 1-block course; Required for all 9th graders.

-In this transdisciplinary, project-based course, students will bring together science, technology, engineering, arts, and mathematics in the study of topics that might include: Light and Color, and Nature and the Environment.
+In this multi-disciplinary, project-based course, students will bring together science, technology, engineering, arts, and mathematics in the study of topics that might include: Sound, Kinetic Sculptures, Agricultural Design, and Paper Engineering.
 This course will further develop students’ research and critical thinking skills as well as techniques of measurement and data collection.
 By using the design process to analyze situations and to problem-solve, students will complete projects that incorporate aspects of science, technology, engineering, arts and mathematics.
-Projects are likely to require collaboration both inside and outside of the Madeira community, and presentations of the final products can include a variety of audiences while using multiple presentation media.
+Projects frequently require collaboration both inside and outside of the Madeira community, and presentations of the final products can include a variety of audiences while using multiple presentation media.
 Prerequisites: None.

 Class of 2020 & beyond: